MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/create-view-statement-microsoft-access-sql.md

 > [!NOTE]
-> <P>The Microsoft Access database engine does not support the use of CREATE VIEW, or any of the DDL statements, with non-Microsoft Access database engine databases.</P>
+> The Microsoft Access database engine does not support the use of CREATE VIEW, or any of the DDL statements, with non-Microsoft Access database engine databases.